ELeeAstro/gCMCRT/README.md

 paths - list of path to the k-table data
 NOTE: THESE PATHS MUST BE IN THE SAME SPECIES ORDER AS THE SPECIES IN THE optools.par FILE !!!!
+NOTE: correlated-k table wavelength bins must be index-aligned with wavelengths.wl; wavelength interpolation is not supported.

 ### &lbl_nml - line-by-line namelist